jsosulski/umm_demo/README.md

 ### It says some "zip" file is not a zip?

-Unfortunately the dataset host sometimes stops transmission early and you are left with a corrup .zip file.
+Unfortunately the dataset host sometimes stops transmission early and you are left with a corrupt .zip file.
-To fix this go to the `~/mne_data/` directory, and either delete everything (not recommended) or find the "zip file" impostor and delete it.
+To fix this go to the `~/mne_data/` directory, and either delete everything (not recommended) or find the unfinished "zip file" impostor and delete it.